RSIP-Vision/medio/README.md

 according to the determinant of the direction matrix (`metadata.affine.direction`).
 This method can be useful before saving a dicom file or series, which should have a right-handed orientation.

-The method `clone` clones the metadata object, `convert` converts the metadata inplace to the given coordinate system.
+The method `clone` clones the metadata object, `convert` converts the metadata in-place to the given coordinate system.

 #### Orientation
 The orientation of a 3d image is string of length 3 that is derived from its affine and coordinate